rancher/webhook/docs.md

 If the user making the request has the verb `manage-users` for the resource `users`, then it is allowed to bypass the check.
 Note that the wildcard `*` includes the `manage-users` verb.

-Verifies that the modified or deleted user is not linked to the `local` auth provider when the feature `auto-hide-local-auth-provider` is set to `true`, and an external auth provider is active.
+Verifies that the modified or deleted user is not linked to the `local` auth provider when the feature `hide-local-auth-provider` is set to `true`, and an external auth provider is active.

 #### Invalid Fields - Update